TarsCloud/K8STARS/README.en.md

   * `TARS_APPLICATION` : the application name, which comes from _server_meta.yaml by default.
   * `TARS_SERVER`: the server name, which is read from _server_meta.yaml.
   * `TARS_BUILD_SERVER`: the server name when compiling.
 It is used when the compiled server name is different from the name of the server that is running.
-  * `TARS_LOCATOR` can designate the address of registry, and the default path is tars-registry.default.svc.cluster.local -p 17890 (service’s address)
+  * `TARS_LOCATOR` can designate the address of registry, and the default path is `tars-registry.default.svc.cluster.local -p 17890` (service’s address)
   * `TARS_SET_ID`: can designate the service set.
   * `TARS_MERGE_CONF` can configure the template file, and merge it into the service’s starting configuration file.
 * `Supervisor`, by default, executes genconf commands first, and then starts/monitors services.
 The supported environment variables include:
   * `TARS_START_PATH`: Services’ starting script and it is TARS_PATH/bin/start.sh by default
   * `TARS_STOP_PATH`: services’ stopping script, and by default kills all the processes under $TARS_PATH
   * `TARS_REPORT_INTERVAL` is the time it takes to report heartbeat to registry
-  * `TARS_DISABLE_FLOW`is disabled by default
+  * `TARS_DISABLE_FLOW`indicates whether the flow is enabled or disabled at the registry.
+This is disabled by default.
   * `TARS_CHECK_INTERVAL`: the time it takes to check the server status.
 If the status changes, it will be synced to registry.
   * `TARS_BEFORE_CHECK_SCRIPT`: it is the shell script that runs before each examination.
   * `TARS_CHECK_SCRIPT_TIMEOUT`: the timeout before each shell script execution.